jelena93/beer/README.md

 ## Prerequisites

-You will need Leiningen 1.7.0 or above and MySql 5.6.17 or above installed.
+You will need Leiningen 1.7.0 or above and MySql installed.

 ## Running